Oakland (Pittsburgh): South Oakland

 South Oakland runs along the Monongahela River and forms a triangular shape between the Monongahela River, the Boulevard of the Allies, and the western bank of Junction Hollow.
 Magee-Womens Hospital of UPMC and the Pittsburgh Technology Center are major landmarks of this neighborhood.
 The neighborhood is split between a riverfront flood plain to the southwest and a plateau to the northeast.
 The plateau is divided into two primarily residential areas which are separated from one another by Bates Street, which runs up a valley from the flood plain to the plateau.
 The residents of the neighborhood on the north side of Bates Avenue call their neighborhood Oakcliffe.
 The flood plain was previously packed with industrial sites such as the Pittsburgh Works Consolidated Gas Co. and the Jones & Laughlin Steel Co., but presently, the Pittsburgh Technology Center hosts facilities such as the Entertainment Technology Center of Carnegie Mellon University.

-Some residents of Central Oakland think of their neighborhood as being part of South Oakland.
-However, the border between Central Oakland and South Oakland is further south than they believe.
-The area between Forbes Avenue and Boulevard of the Allies is officially part of Central Oakland.
-Articles in some news media have made this error; for example, a column about street cleanliness near the University of Pittsburgh used the term "South Oakland" to describe an area entirely within the boundaries of Central Oakland.
+Many residents of Central Oakland - as well as news outlets - often consider their neighborhood part of South Oakland.
+However, the longstanding border between Central Oakland and South Oakland was established long ago along the Boulevard of the Allies.
+Forbes Avenue provides much of the neighborhood’s northern boundary.

 South Oakland is reputed to be a student neighborhood, but only 36.9% of its population is between the ages of 18 and 24, compared to Central Oakland's figure of 74.1%.
 The difference is largely because the area between Forbes Avenue and the Boulevard of the Allies houses many undergraduate students.
 While it is commonly considered to be in South Oakland, it is actually the heart of Central Oakland.

 South Oakland was the childhood home of Andy Warhol, and later the residence of fellow pop artist Keith Haring.
 Haring had his first art show while living in Oakland.
 NFL Hall of Fame Quarterback Dan Marino was also born in Oakland, not far from Warhol's home.
 Dan Marino Field on Frazier Street was named in honor of its native son.
 Although they were not contemporaries, Warhol and Marino grew up on the same block with their former houses only a few doors apart.

 West Oakland

-West Oakland, the smallest of the four districts, is bordered by Fifth Avenue in the south, DeSoto Street in the east, the Birmingham Bridge to the west, and Allequippa Street to the north.
-Carlow University and most of the University of Pittsburgh Medical Center can be found there.
+West Oakland is bordered by Fifth Avenue in the south, DeSoto Street in the east, the Birmingham Bridge to the west, and Aliquippa Street to the north.
+While the smallest of the Oakland districts, the neighborhood hosts a range of commercial and residential dwellings.

+Among notable commercial operations exists Carlow University and most of the University of Pittsburgh Medical Center, including UPMC Presbyterian and UPMC Montefiore.

+The residential makeup is diverse and consists of a number of long-time, permanent residents living alongside students completing their undergrad and graduate degrees.
+Many permanent residents have called West Oakland home dating back to around 1990, when a program to incentivize first time home buyers actively brought the neighborhood to life.